Toyota-Connected-India/zokyo/README.md

         "operations":[
             {
                 "operation": "DarkenScene", # operation name
-                "operation_module" : "zokyo.augmentation", # module of that operation
+                "operation_module" : "zokyo.augmentation", # module of that operation, refer examples on how to write custom ops
                 "args": { # arguments required by that operation "probability": 0.7, # probability of applying that operation "darkness" : 0.5, # argument specific to the augmentation operation